A desingularization of Kontsevich's compactification of twisted cubics in $V_5$: Preliminaries

 \subsection{Deformation theory of stable maps and sheaves}

-Deformation theories of map and sheaves will be used for the analysis of intersection part of blow-up centers.
-For the convenience of reader, we address well-known facts about the deformation theory. \begin{proposition}[ {\cite[Proposition 1.4, 1.5]{LT98}}] Let $f:C\lr X$ be a stable map to a smooth projective variety $X$.
+The deformation theories of maps and sheaves are used for the analysis of the intersection part of the blow-up centers.
+For the reader’s convenience, we address well-known facts about the deformation theory. \begin{proposition}[ {\cite[Proposition 1.4, 1.5]{LT98}}] Let $f:C\lr X$ be a stable map to a smooth projective variety $X$.
 Then the tangent space (resp. the obstruction space) of $\cM(X,d)$ at $[f]$ is given by